HOME

 I currently have three primary lines of research, within the broad fields of: 1) political economy; 2) economics of education; 3) development economics.

-My early work focused primarily on the first line of research, and employed laboratory experiments to investigate individuals’ decision to engage in corruption.
+My early work focused primarily on corruption.
+I employed laboratory experiments to investigate how intrinsic motivations, monetary incentives, social norms, and market structures impact individuals’ decision to engage in bribery.
 In the field, much of my past work focused on subpar behavior of health and education service providers in low-income countries, and on service recipients’ willingness and ability to hold them accountable.
 I currently have three completed papers and one ongoing project within this line of research.
-One paper (Activating Change: The Role of Information and Beliefs in Social Activism” with F. Afridi, A. Basistha and A. Dhillon) employs an online survey experiment in India to examine the drivers of remote social activism, i.e., activism that does not require in-person engagement, such petition signing, donations to NGOs and engagement with video campaigns.
+One paper (Activating Change: The Role of Information and Beliefs in Social Activism”) employs an online survey experiment in India to examine the drivers of different forms of online activism, i.e., petitioning, donations to NGOs and engagement with video campaigns.
 A second related paper (Can Crises Affect Citizen Activism?
-Evidence from a Pandemic” with the same coauthors) uses quasi-experimental methods to test the impact of the (largely unexpected) second wave of the pandemic in India on social activism aimed at reducing fraud and corruption in the health sector.
-A third paper (“Proud to belong: The impact of ethics training on police officers in Ghana” with Donna Harris, Oana Borcan, Hanry Telli, Bruno Schettini and Stefan Dercon) employs an RCT in Ghana to test the impact of an ethics training program for traffic police officers on unethical behavior.
-In the past year, we were able to obtain partial administrative data from the Ghana Police to complement our impact evaluation.
-Another ongoing project within this line of research (“Who self-select into committees: The pro-social or the corrupt?” with former student Andy Cao and Dmitry Ryvkin), employs a laboratory experiment to investigate self-selection into committees managing public funds.
+Evidence from a Pandemic”) uses quasi-experimental methods to test the impact of the (largely unexpected) second wave of the pandemic in India on social activism aimed at reducing fraud and corruption in the health sector.
+A third paper (“Proud to belong: The impact of ethics training on police officers in Ghana”) employs a field experiment (RCT) in Ghana to test the impact of an ethics training program for traffic police officers on unethical behavior.
+Another ongoing project within this line of research (“Who self-select into committees: The pro-social or the corrupt?” ), employs a laboratory experiment to investigate self-selection into committees managing public funds, the decision to embezzle such funds and individuals’ responsiveness to citizen accountability mechanisms such as town hall meetings.

-My second line of research focuses on the economics of education, asking primarily what interventions could succeed in diversifying male- and white-dominated fields of study.
-In my previous work (“Gender differences in the choice of major: The importance of female role models”), Catherine Porter (Lancaster University) and I found that in-person exposure to female role models could attract more women into economics.
-In ongoing follow-up work, Catherine and I assess the impact of the role model intervention on labor market outcomes.
-Another ongoing project, joint with Jonathan Meer (Texas A&M University) employs an RCT targeting high school counselors in Texas with the aim of increasing awareness about the economics major.
-We have received funding from the Social Science Research Council (SSRC) and CSWEP to evaluate our intervention using the Texas Education Research Center data.
+My second line of research focuses on the economics of education, asking primarily what interventions could succeed in increasing diversity male- and white-dominated fields of study.
+My previous work (“Gender differences in the choice of major: The importance of female role models”) found that in-person exposure to female role models could attract more women into economics.
+In ongoing follow-up work, my coauthor and aim to assess the impact of the role model intervention on labor market outcomes.
+Another ongoing project employs an RCT targeting high school counselors in Texas with the aim of increasing awareness about the economics major.
 In another project, joint with Daniel Gomez-Vasquez (PhD candidate, Texas A&M University), we employ an RCT aimed at increasing well-being and retention among under-represented economics majors at TAMU through encouragement emails sent on behalf of the economics department.
 I am also working on a project in Peru, joint with Marcos Agurto (Universidad de Piura) and Sudipta Sarangi (Virginia Tech University) aimed at increasing interest in the engineering major among female high school students.
 We recently piloted a novel RCT consisting in Instagram reels targeting female students, and information videos targeting teachers and shared through WhatsApp.
-New work with Celeste Carruthers (University of Tennessee), Kalena Cortes (Texas A&M) and Ishara Casellas Connors (Texas A&M), recently funded by JPAL, will examine the impact of targeted coaching programs on student transfers from community colleges to 4-year colleges.
+New work with Celeste Carruthers (University of Tennessee), Kalena Cortes (Texas A&M) and Ishara Casellas Connors (Texas A&M), will examine the impact of targeted coaching programs on student transfers from community colleges to 4-year colleges.

 My third line of research focuses primarily on gender disparities in low-income countries.
-A project in Somalia (joint with Elijah Kipchumba, Catherine Porter and Munshi Sulaiman) employs an RCT to examine whether exposure to male or female role models (college students) affects gender attitudes and educational aspirations, education outcomes of primary school students.
-An ongoing project in Uganda (joint with Kjetil Bjorvatn, Shymal Chowdhury, Catalina Franco and Munshi Sulaiman) evaluates the impact of female leadership in Village Savings and Loan Associations (VSLAs).
-In collaboration with BRAC Uganda, we implemented a field experiment consisting in nudging VSLAs to appoint a new Chairperson.
-In randomly selected VSLAs, the nudge was to appoint a woman; in other randomly selected VSLAs the nudge was to appoint a new male Chairperson.
-We examine the treatments’ impacts on female leadership and VSLA performance, as well as chairperson’s and members’ well-being and attitudes.
-Another project in Northern Uganda (joint with Alessandra Cassar, Eeshani Kandpal, Miranda Lambert and Christine Mbabazi) employs lab-in-the-field experiments and surveys to examine the long-term impact of extreme war victimization (i.e., childhood abduction) on women's mental health, preferences, and socio-economic outcomes.
-A follow-up study assesses through an RCT the effects of unconditional cash transfers, group-based coaching and group-based mental health counseling on the well-being of a larger sample of women who were victimized as children.
+A project in Somalia employs an RCT to examine whether exposure to male or female role models (college students) affects gender attitudes and educational aspirations, education outcomes of primary school students.
+A project in Uganda evaluates the impact of female leadership in Village Savings and Loan Associations (VSLAs) through an RCT implemented in collaboration with multiple organizations managing VSLAs in the country.
+Another project in Northern Uganda employs lab-in-the-field experiments and surveys to examine the long-term impact of extreme war victimization (i.e., childhood abduction) on women's mental health, preferences, and socio-economic outcomes.
+A follow-up study assesses, through an RCT, the effects of unconditional cash transfers, group-based coaching and group-based mental health counseling on the well-being of a larger sample of women who were victimized as children.